 A psychological assessment is an investigation that seeks to clarify concerns that someone might have about a child, another person, or themselves.
 Before any testing is done, we will agree with you what are the exact questions you want answers or the concerns you want addressed.

-Some common types of assessments are evaluating whether someone meets the criteria for a diagnosis of Autism Spectrum Disorder, or an assessment to check a person’s cognitive ability and level of educational attainment.
+Some common types of assessments are evaluating whether a child or adult is autistic, or an assessment to check a person’s cognitive ability and level of educational attainment.

 An assessment will involve three main things: